 This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.
 Read our disclosure policy.

-Some of the reasons we love handprint crafts are that they’re simple and cheap to make!
-All you’ll need is some colored paper, scissors, and glue.
-It doesn’t get much easier than that, right?
+Some of the reasons we love handprint craft activities are that they’re simple and cheap to make!
+You’ll need some colored paper, scissors, glue, and your child’s little hands.
+It doesn’t get much easier than that.

-In case you’re curious, we prefer using colored card stock over construction paper because we love the vibrant colors of the card stock.
-If colored card stock isn’t an option for you, feel free to use construction paper!
+If you’re curious, we prefer using colored card stock over construction paper because we love the vibrant colors of the card stock.
+If colored card stock isn’t an option, feel free to use construction paper!

 Supplies

-• Snowy owl craft template (enter your email in the form at the end of this post to have the link sent to you)
+- Snowy owl craft template (unlock the image at the end of the post to go to the download page)

 Directions

-Place the white owl’s face at the top of the owl’s body and glue it in place.
-Hands gluing owl face onto craft
+First, guide your child to place the white owl’s face at the top of the owl’s body and glue it in place.

-Make the owl’s eyes by gluing the black circle onto the larger yellow circles.
-Hands gluing owl eyes together
+Next, help your child to make the owl’s eyes by gluing the black circle onto the larger yellow circles.

-Glue the owl’s feet at the bottom of the owl’s body, letting half of the feet hang over the bottom of the body.
+Now, glue the owl’s feet at the bottom of the owl’s body, letting half of the feet hang over the bottom.

 Trace your child’s right and left hands on the gray card stock and cut out.

-Isn’t that such a simple and cute winter animal craft for kids?
+Isn’t that such an adorable snowy owl craft?
+It’s also one of our favorite simple and cute winter animal craft for kids!

 Winter Animal Ideas For Kids

-With just a few minutes of creative thinking, parents, and teachers can create a winter-themed educational and fun experience for kids!
-Try incorporating some of our fun ideas to get started – including children’s books, activities, and crafts.
+With just a few minutes of creative thinking, parents and teachers can create a winter-themed educational and fun experience for kids!
+Try incorporating some of our fun ideas, including children’s books, activities, and crafts.

 Winter Children’s Books

-Reading aloud to kids is one of the best ways to bring fun and learning into their lives this winter.
-It provides them with unique opportunities to learn and grow, explore different climates, exercise their imagination, and build essential language skills.
+Reading aloud to kids is one of the easiest ways to bring fun and learning into their lives during the winter months.
+It gives them unique opportunities to learn and grow, explore different climates, exercise their imagination, and build essential language skills.

 Kids can explore stories through different voices and characterizations, allowing for a richer experience than if the story was read silently.